Lexington Partners: Investment program

 Lexington invests much like a fund of funds, purchasing interests in various investment funds, typically structured as limited partnerships.
 Lexington Partners acquires positions in venture capital, leveraged buyout and mezzanine capital funds, together with portfolios of companies or stakes in companies from institutions, corporations, government bodies and family offices.

 Lexington is a dedicated secondaries investor and like many of its peers has limited ability to make new commitments to private equity funds.
 While in certain instances this impacts the firm's desirability to general partners as a replacement limited partner, Lexington does make strategic commitments to newly formed private equity funds.
 The firm also manages equity co-investment vehicles that invest alongside global private equity sponsors.
 Lexington's secondary funds have committed to over 500 newly formed private equity funds while Lexington's co-investment funds have committed to invest over $7.0 billion in over 400 co-investments in the U.S., Europe and Asia.

 Lexington's limited partners include public and corporate pension funds, sovereign wealth funds, insurance companies, financial institutions, endowments, foundations, and family offices from over 40 countries.

-History and notable transactions
+Notable transactions

 Since 1994, Lexington has stated that it has completed over 500 secondary market transactions.
 Although most secondary transactions are private, the following are notable publicly disclosed transactions and firm milestones: